Supreme Court prepared to narrow police ability to track cellphone users

 "Access to these historical location records presents the government with a veritable time machine, the ability to press rewind on someone's life and learn where we've been far into the past," Wessler said.

-The case involves a challenge brought by Michigan man Timothy Carpenter, who was convicted of robbing a string of Radio Shack and T-Mobile stores after FBI agents used three months of cellphone records to show that he was near each store at the time of the crimes.
+The case involves a challenge brought by a Michigan man, Timothy Carpenter, who was convicted of robbing a string of Radio Shack and T-Mobile stores after FBI agents used three months of cellphone records to show that he was near each store at the time of the crimes.

 Because the FBI did not get a search warrant, Carpenter said that evidence should be thrown out.

-In past cases, the Supreme Court has ruled that people have no privacy interest in the checks they write or the phone numbers they dial from their land lines, because it's understood the information will be used to conduct business — for financial transactions or to generate phone bills.
+In past cases, the Supreme Court has ruled that people have no privacy interest in the checks they write or the phone numbers they dial from landlines, because it's understood the information will be used to conduct business — for financial transactions or to generate phone bills.

 Related: 'Hey Alexa, how secure are voice-activated assistants like you?'